Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 You can be sued for a host of things, everything from using an unlicensed picture on your website to violating the 'Americans with Disabilities Act' to being accused of knowingly selling an unsafe product that causes death.

-And while that sounds dreary and demotivating, the good news is, you can learn how to shield yourself by taking some time to learn a few strategies, access tools, and apply newfound knowledge.
+And while that sounds dreary and demotivating, the good news is that you can learn how to shield yourself by taking some time to learn a few strategies, access relevant tools, and apply the newfound knowledge.

 The will to succeed is important, but what's more important is the will to prepare.